angrybacon/infernum-wiki/markdown/sandbox.md

 - `authors`: (not used yet) Comma-separated list of usernames that should be credited for the current document
-- `banner`: An upper snake case name to tell which banner should be used for the article.
+- `banner`: (mandatory) An upper snake case name to tell which banner should be used for the article.
 The list of supported banners can be found [here][banners].
-- `title`: This title is used both in the drawer and at the top of the page.
+- `title`: (mandatory) This title is used both in the drawer and at the top of the page.

 [banners]: https://github.com/angrybacon/infernum-wiki/tree/master/components/Banner/banners